Vegan Orange Cream

 in

-This vegan orange cream has its own story: some time ago one of my readers, Mariuccia, who often experiments with my recipes, maybe making some changes, showed me her version of my light custard without eggs made with orange juice.
+This vegan orange cream has a little story: some time ago a reader of mine, Mariuccia, who often experiments with my recipes sometimes making a few changes, showed me her version of my light custard without eggs prepared with orange juice.

-She used a whole orange, juice and peel, and prepared an orange cream that immediately inspired me!
-But I wanted to make it in a vegan version: without eggs but also suitable for those who are lactose intolerant, so I had to make some additional modifications and experiment a bit.
+She used a whole orange, juice and peel, and made an orange cream that immediately inspired me!
+But I wanted to make it in a vegan version: without eggs and also suitable for those who are lactose intolerant, so I had to make a few additional changes and experiment a bit.

-The result was truly excellent!
-Besides, it is prepared in no time, it is really tasty, highly fragrant with orange, and, very importantly: only 2 Weight Watchers Propoints per serving and if you want you can eat it all!
-Let’s see how it’s prepared.
+The result was really excellent!
+Besides being ready in very little time, it’s truly tasty, wonderfully orange-scented and, very importantly: only 2 Weight Watchers ProPoints per serving and if you want you can even eat it all yourself!
+Let’s see how to make it.

 Other creams from my blog: